metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 ----------------
 v1.0.000  05/16/2011 	Initial Release

-v1.0.001  05/17/2011 	Suppressed the ìFile not foundî message when attempting to delete an
+v1.0.001  05/17/2011 	Suppressed the ‚ÄúFile not found‚Äù message when attempting to delete an
 	   		assembly that does not exist.

 v1.0.002  05/18/2011	Added the input argument EXIT_PROMPT.
-If set to ìNOî (case insensitive),
+If set to ‚ÄúNO‚Äù (case insensitive),
-			assemble_ptc.exe will exit without prompting with ìType Enter to exit.î
+			assemble_ptc.exe will exit without prompting with ‚ÄúType Enter to exit.‚Äù

 v1.0.003  05/22/2011	Corrected a problem with the routine that searches for parts in an assembly
 			structure.
 The search was only checking the first part at a particular level